RHIT-CSSE/csse332/Homework/SemaphoreLab/README.md

     6 7 8 9 10
     1 2 3 4 5

+**Note that the final result is only regionally sorted.** Namely, only the numbers within a group which is assigned to one thread are sorted.
+The overall data array doesn't need to be sorted in this lab.

 1. We've given you code that handles the input arguments and generating the numbers to sort, so you don't need to worry about